 Healthy Breakfast Cookies

-- 1 1/2 cups rolled oats certified gluten-free if needed
+- 1 1/2 cups gluten-free rolled oats (if not gluten-free, you can use oats that aren't certified gluten-free)

 - 1 cup almond flour